 The Compensation Committee consists of the following members: Pierre Legault, Keith A. Katkin and Dennis G. Podlesak.
 No voting member of the Compensation Committee is an officer of the Company or has served as an officer of the Company, including its affiliates, at any time.
-None of our executive officers serve as a member of the Compensation Committee of any other company that has an executive officer serving as a member of the Company including its affiliates, at any time.
-None of our executive officer serving as a member of the Company's Board of Directors.
+None of our executive officers serve as a member of the Compensation Committee of any other company that has an executive officer serving as a member of the Company's Board of Directors.
 None of our executive officers serve as a member of the board of directors of any other company that has an executive officer serving as a member of our Board's Compensation Committee.
 None of our executive officers serve as a member of the compensation committee of any other company that has an executive officer serving as a member of our Board's Compensation Committee.